kevintpeng/Learn-Something-Every-Day/Data-Science/Neural Network.md

 <img src="http://natekohl.net/media/sigmoid-scale.png" height=200 alt="adjusting weighting"> vs. <img src="http://natekohl.net/media/sigmoid-shift.png" height=200 alt="adjusting bias">

+**Feedforward Neural Networks** are the simplest type of NN
+- neurons arranged in layers, and nodes between layers have connections and associated weights
+- nodes are typed based on which layer they're in: input, hidden, or output
+- feedforward, information *only moves in one direction*- no cycles
+- single layer perceptron has no hidden layers, while multi layer perceptron (MLP) has one or more

 ### Models
 Artificial neural networks (ANNs) are simple mathematical models defining `f: X -> Y` or a distribution over X or both X and Y